Kim Jong Un: Early life

-Later, it was reported that Kim Jong Un attended the Liebefeld Steinhölzli state school in Köniz, near Bern, under the name "Pak-un" or "Un-pak" from 1998 until 2000 as the son of an employee of the North Korean embassy in Bern.
-Authorities confirmed that a North Korean student attended the school during that period.
-Kim first attended a special class for foreign-language children and later attended the regular classes of the 6th, 7th, 8th and part of the final 9th year, leaving the school abruptly in the autumn of 2000.
-He was described as a well-integrated and ambitious student who liked to play basketball.
-However, his grades and attendance rating are reported to have been poor.
-The ambassador of North Korea in Switzerland, Ri Chol, had a close relationship with him and acted as a mentor.
-One of Kim's classmates told reporters that he had told him that he was the son of the leader of North Korea.
-According to some reports, Kim was described by classmates as a shy child who was awkward with girls and indifferent to political issues, but who distinguished himself in sports and had a fascination with the American National Basketball Association and Michael Jordan.
-One friend claimed that he had been shown pictures of Kim with Kobe Bryant and Toni Kukoč.
+Then-councilor Ueli Studer, representing the municipal school board of Köniz, Switzerland, confirmed that a North Korean student had attended the Liebefeld-Steinhölzli public school from August 1998 until 2000 fall.
+Kim was registered under the name "Pak-un" or "Un-pak" as the son of an employee of the North Korean embassy in Bern.
+He first attended a special class for foreign-language children and later attended the regular classes of the 6th, 7th, 8th and part of the final 9th year, leaving the school abruptly in the autumn of 2000.
+Former school headmaster Peter Burri described the North Korean teenager as "well-integrated, hardworking, and ambitious".
+However, his grades and attendance rating were reported to have been poor.
+The ambassador of North Korea in Switzerland, Ri Chol, had a close relationship with Kim Jong-un and acted as his mentor, and Kim was chaperoned by an older student, thought to be his bodyguard.

-Kim was described as shy, a good student who got along well with his classmates, and was a basketball fan.
-He was chaperoned by an older student, thought to be his bodyguard.
-His elder brother Kim Jong Chul also attended the school with him.
-The Washington Post reported in 2009 that Kim Jong Un's school friends recalled he "spent hours doing meticulous pencil drawings of Chicago Bulls superstar Michael Jordan".
-He was obsessed with basketball and computer games, and was a fan of Jackie Chan action movies.
+Kim was described by classmates as a shy child who was awkward with girls and indifferent to political issues.
+He distinguished himself in sports and had a fascination with the American National Basketball Association and Michael Jordan; a friend said he had been shown pictures of Kim with Kobe Bryant and Toni Kukoč.
+Another classmate said Kim had told him that he was the son of the leader of North Korea.
+The Washington Post reported in 2009 that Kim Jong Un's schoolfriends recalled he "spent hours doing meticulous pencil drawings" of Jordan.
+He was also obsessed with computer games, and was a fan of Jackie Chan action movies.
+His elder brother Kim Jong Chul attended the school with him.